isemenkov/libpascurl/README.md

 libPasCURL
 ==========
-It is object pascal bindings and wrapper around [cURL library](https://curl.haxx.se/). libcurl is the library is using for transferring data specified with URL syntax, supporting HTTP, HTTPS, FTP, FTPS, GOPHER, TFTP, SCP, SFTP, SMB, TELNET, DICT, LDAP, LDAPS, FILE, IMAP, SMTP, POP3, RTSP and RTMP.
+It is delphi and object pascal bindings and wrapper around [cURL library](https://curl.haxx.se/). libcurl is the library is using for transferring data specified with URL syntax, supporting HTTP, HTTPS, FTP, FTPS, GOPHER, TFTP, SCP, SFTP, SMB, TELNET, DICT, LDAP, LDAPS, FILE, IMAP, SMTP, POP3, RTSP and RTMP.

-Documentation you can find at [wiki page](https://github.com/isemenkov/libpascurl/wiki).